 We have all seen the scenario.
 You hire a high-energy speaker for your annual sales kickoff.
-They run around the stage, play loud music, and shout mantras about “unleashing the tiger within.”
+They run around the stage.
+They play loud music.
+They shout mantras about "unleashing the tiger within."
 Your sales team leaves the room buzzing, ready to conquer the market.

 The “Sugar Rush” of Motivational Seminars

-Imagine a soldier going into battle.
+Imagine sending a soldier into battle.
 What do they need more: a speech about bravery or a fully loaded rifle and the training to use it?

 Motivational seminars are the corporate equivalent of a sugar rush.
 They provide a quick spike in energy, followed inevitably by a crash.
-The “Forgetting Curve,” a concept hypothesized by Hermann Ebbinghaus, suggests that humans forget approximately 50% of new information within an hour and 70% within 24 hours if it isn’t reinforced by practice and process.
+The "Forgetting Curve," hypothesized by Hermann Ebbinghaus, suggests that humans forget approximately 50% of new information within an hour.
+Within 24 hours, 70% is gone unless it is reinforced by practice and process.

 Key Insight: If your training strategy relies on hype, you aren’t building a sales team; you’re renting enthusiasm.

-When a sales rep faces a tough gatekeeper or a complex objection regarding pricing, “believing in themselves” won’t close the deal.
-They need a script, a framework, and a reflex.
+When a sales rep faces a tough gatekeeper or a complex objection regarding pricing, "believing in themselves" won’t close the deal.
+They need a script.
+They need a framework.
+They need a reflex.
 They need to be equipped, not just excited.

 Why Sales Team Training Must Be Process-Driven